billti/cpp-etw/readme.md

 As the first 2 lines are `constexpr` variables, these result in no runtime code and are evaluated entirely at compile time.

-The code in `etw-events.h` declares the `EtwEvents` class, which your provider should derive from.
+The code in `etw-provider.h` declares the `EtwProvider` class, which your provider should derive from.
 See the example implementation in the `example-etw-provider.*` files.
 The `example-etw-provider.cc` file also shows code to ensure only a single instance of the ETW provider is instantiated.
 (It does not demonstrate unregistering currently).